-The user can save the programmed delay to the selection, the entire tray, or all selections in the vendor.
-Linked selections will use the delay programmed for the master selection.
+- The user can save the programmed delay to the selection, the entire tray, or all selections in the vendor.
+Linked selections will use the delay programmed for the master selection. - 6.7.5 Number This allows the user to designate the trays in the vendor (from the top tray down) with the letters (A-H) instead of numbers (1-8).
+This feature requires an alpha-numeric keypad which is not available on the AMS 39-VRM Outdoor Vendor and therefore should always be set to "Number".
+Note that when replacing the control board or program chip, the replacement will most likely be set at "Letter" and will need to be reset to "Number" using the Letter/Number function. - 6.7.6 Configure The control will find all connected motors in the vendor and display the total number.

-6.7.5 Letter / Number

-The user can choose to designate the trays in the vendor with letters (A-H) or numbers (1-8).
-Depending on the setting, the top tray is designated "A" or "1".
-Numbers are typically used only in countries that do not use alphabetic characters.
-If the setting is changed, the trays should be relabeled accordingly.

-6.7.6 Configure

-The control will find all connected motors in the vendor and display the total number.
 The configuration of connected motors is stored in memory.
 If a configured motor is later found to be missing during a vend, an error message will be generated in service mode to alert the service person that the motor is disconnected.